A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Material and Methods

 State-of-the-art BUFAR and JMFAR methods were evaluated under the same conditions as NRFAR to establish a comparison between different methods.
 Each audio recording has an associated ground-truth text file, specifying the start and end of the bouts, and the corresponding activity labels.
 The activity bouts, which last from several minutes to hours, were divided into nonoverlapping 1-s frames, following the approach described by~\citet{CHELOTTI202369}.
 This allowed a high-resolution activity recognition analysis to evaluate the performance of the methods.
 This action was performed on both the algorithm output and the ground truth for a direct comparison.
-In total, 1,257,759~frames were generated from the 349.4~h of audio recordings.
-This total number corresponds to 635,291, 439,262, and 183,206~frames for \emph{grazing}, \emph{rumination}, and \emph{other} activities, respectively.
+In total, 1,257,759~frames and 47,606~frames were generated from the 349.4~h and 13.2~h of audio recordings of DS1 and DS2, respectively.
 For each audio signal, the balanced accuracy metric was calculated using the scikit-learn~1.2.2 library in Python\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html}}~\citep{scikit-learn}.
 This metric provides a good indicator of the performance of multiclass imbalance problems~\citep{mosley2013balanced}.